followmyutopia/devextreme-documentation/concepts/05 Widgets/RadioGroup/10 Customize Item Appearance.md

-For a minor customization of **RadioGroup** items, you can use the default item template.
-This template defines the appearance of an item depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxRadioGroup/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxRadioGroup/Default_Item_Template/') are present or absent from the item's data object.
+For a minor customization of **RadioGroup** items, you can define [specific fields](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxRadioGroup/Configuration/items/') in item data objects.
 For example, the following code generates three radio buttons: the first is disabled, the second is not customized, the third is hidden.

     <!--JavaScript-->
     $(function() {